 Resident Transfers (In-District)

-Please be advised that resident transfers are only considered at the beginning of the school year when the final head count is recorded.
+For incoming kindergarten students, resident transfers are considered at the beginning of the school year, after the final head count is recorded (the second week of school).
 If any of the schools are under 95% capacity resident transfers will be considered with siblings of current resident transfers having priority.
-Resident Transfer Request forms are to be submitted directly to the building you wish to attend.
-Families are encouraged to secure enrollment in their resident school.
+Families are encouraged to secure enrollment in their neighborhood school.

 Choice Transfer Request (Resident Release)

-If your student currently resides in the Shoreline School District, but you would like to apply for entry into a different district, please complete the Choice Transfer Request Form (see above), and bring it to the district office.
-You may also email the form to email@example.com or FAX the form to 206.393.4219.
-The Shoreline School District will enter the information you provide online.
-Upon entry, the online information will automatically be sent via email to you and the other district.
+If your student currently resides in the Shoreline School District, but you would like to apply for entry into a different district, you may do so via the following link https://eds.ospi.k12.wa.us/choicetransferrequest.
 The request is not official until the other district formally accepts your student.
 At that time, it will be up to you to register your student at the out of district school.

 Choice Transfer Request (Non-Resident)